 A state-of-the-art experience relative to the instructional field of information processing.
 Students are acquainted with up-to-date research on equipment, instructional strategies, business applications, employment opportunities and evaluative practices.
 The classroom/laboratory phase of instruction provides an opportunity to receive acquaintance-level instruction on modern word and data processing equipment.
 Professional teacher development and improvement of instruction in information processing are the primary goals.
-Pre requisite: 4 credits in typewriting.
+Prerequisite: 4 credits in keyboarding and/or computer applications.